-Drama & Theatre Studies A Level
+Drama & Theatre Studies

-Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade 7, 8 or 9 including English Language and Mathematics at grade 6 or above.
-Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 4 including English Language and Mathematics at grade 5/4 or above.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

 Enrichment and Work Experience

 Upon entry to a performing arts course you will be accepted into the Performing Arts Academy.
 The academy is an opportunity for our students to participate in professional workshops with industry professionals at The Octagon Theatre, universities, drama schools and local casting agencies.
 You will learn about different career opportunities in the performing arts industry and widen your experience and understanding of the professional world of performing arts.
 You will have the opportunity to perform at various events throughout the year as well as public performances both at our home theatre and larger venues such as The Lowry Theatre in Salford.

 Additional to your study, we provide you with the opportunity to visit the theatre to watch professional performances and visit Media City to learn about TV and radio performance.